ASPP/pelita_template/README.md

     ```python
     [(17, 8), (24, 8), (17, 7), ...]
     ```
-    as soon as the enemy will start eating your food pellets this list will shorten up!
+    as soon as the enemy starts eating your food pellets this list will shorten up!

 - **`bot.track`** is a list of the coordinates of the positions that the bot has taken until now.
 It gets reset every time the bot gets killed by an enemy ghost.

-When you are killed, the property **`bot.was_killed`** is set to `True` until the next round.
+- When you are killed, the property **`bot.was_killed`** is set to `True` until the next round.

 - **`bot.score`** and **`bot.round`** tell you the score of your team and the round you are playing.